ipspace/netlab/docs/caveats.md

 # Platform Caveats

+## Cisco IOS

+* Cisco IOSv release 15.x does not support unnumbered interfaces.
+Use Cisco CSR 1000v.

 ## Cumulus Linux in ContainerLab

 * *containerlab* could run Cumulus Linux as a container or as a micro-VM with *firecracker* (default, requires KVM).
 To run Cumulus VX as a pure container, add **runtime: docker** parameter to node data.